 Much research has been done involving the benefits of upper cervical chiropractic for autism patients, especially children.
 Here are a few examples of ASD cases studies, all of which involved patients with an upper cervical misalignment diagnosed by means of diagnostic imaging:

-- Amalu (1998) – This case study involved a girl who was 5 years old.
-After just 12 weeks of care to correct an upper cervical misalignment, her diagnosis of autism was actually reversed due to the improvement of her symptoms.
+- Amalu (1998) – This case study involved a 5-year-old girl.
+After just 12 weeks of upper cervical care, her diagnosis of autism reversed due to the improvement of her symptoms.

 - Aguilar (2000) – This was actually a case series with 26 patients.
-Both males and females were involved, all in the age range of 3 to 13.
+Both males and females joined, all in the age range of 3 to 13.
 Autism rating scores improved for the patients by an average of 22% over the course of the 9-month study.

-- Noriega (2012) – The study involved a boy who was 6 years of age.
+- Noriega (2012) – The study involved a then 6-year-old boy.
 15 weeks of upper cervical chiropractic care reduced his symptoms by 70%.
 He saw significant benefits in his school performance and social behaviors.

-These studies help to make a connection between a misalignment of the upper cervical spine and the symptoms related to autism.
+These studies help to make a connection between a misalignment of the upper cervical spine and autism symptoms.

 Upper Cervical Chiropractic and the Central Nervous System (CNS)

-The atlas (C1) and axis (C2) vertebrae are located in a part of the body that affects everything from proper brainstem function to the free flow of blood to the brain.
+The atlas (C1) and axis (C2) vertebrae affects proper brainstem function and the flow of blood to the brain.
 In fact, a misalignment can even restrict the proper drainage of cerebrospinal fluid, leading to intracranial pressure.
 For these reasons and others, it just makes sense that maintaining upper cervical alignment is vital to proper CNS function.

-If you or a loved one is suffering from ASD, it makes sense to get an examination from an upper cervical chiropractor.
-If a misalignment exists, the results of a few gentle adjustments may be as beneficial for you as it was for patients in the case studies noted above.
+If you or a loved one has ASD, it makes sense to get an examination from an upper cervical chiropractor.
+If a misalignment exists, a few gentle adjustments may be as beneficial for you.
 To learn more, contact a practitioner in your local area today to schedule a consultation.